Coloring ideas for Duck

 Classic ducks are usually yellow when they’re babies and white, brown, or green-headed as adults, like the famous mallard!
 You can use bright yellow for ducklings, orange for their beaks and feet, and light blue for the water around them.
 For a mallard, color the head green, the body brown, and the neck white.
 But don’t stop there, feel free to add bows, sunglasses, or even rainbow feathers to make your duck extra special!

-On the back of the page, why not try writing some fun facts about the duck, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the duck, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Duck?